emwight/notes-from-a-statistician/_posts/2022-10-19-Last-Seen-the-FBI-API-for-Art-Crimes.md

 <img src="https://github.com/emwight/stat386-projects/raw/main/assets/images/missing.jpg" height="400" align="middle"/>

 In 2013, French artist Sophie Callie posed [this question](https://aperture.org/editorial/what-do-you-see/) to visitors of the Isabella Stewart Gardner Museum.
-Both that project and her previous work _Last Seen_ (in which she instead interviewed museum employees) explored the cultural and artistic loss from a [theft in 1990](https://www.gardnermuseum.org/organization/theft), which involved thirteen works of art and still remains unsolved. **FINISH**
+Both that project and her previous work _Last Seen_ (in which she instead interviewed museum employees) explored the cultural and artistic loss from a [theft in 1990](https://www.gardnermuseum.org/organization/theft), which involved thirteen works of art and still remains unsolved.
+This isn't an uncommon occurrence; the FBI has over 3,500 stolen art pieces publicly on file.
+Are there any significant commonalities or differences between the art pieces that are either taken or refuse to be found?
+For this project, I will get art theft data from the FBI, clean it for analysis, and perform an EDA on the resulting dataset in a future blog post.

 ## Data Collection